 Visit Meningitis Now to find out more about the various types of bacterial meningitis such as meningococcal, pneumococcal, group B streptococcus or tuberculosis meningitis or if you have a specific question, why not try the list of frequently asked questions.

 For more information about prevention, visit the vaccines section to find out about the current vaccines available or the research section to learn more about the important work that Meningitis Now and ‘a LIFE for a CURE’ is doing.
-Or read about disease surveillance and disease trends.

 The most important thing to remember is to FOLLOW YOUR INSTINCTS AND ACT FAST.
 If you think something is wrong, GO IMMEDIATELY TO YOUR NEAREST GP OR CASUALTY UNIT.